Azure/wordpress-linux-appservice/WordPress/wordpress_azure_open_ai_integration.md

 *Quick Suggestions*: Obtain one-click recommendations for titles, excerpts, and other elements, making it effortless to apply AI-generated suggestions and enhance your website's content. |

+## Few example steps for generating images, content and posts
 **Generate Images**:  From WP Admin dashboard side bar, click on Generate Images section.
 Type the text for which you need image, no. of images and click on Generate Image as shown below

 ![Image Generator](./media/AI_Images/WP_Image_Generator.jpg)